About this course

 Do I study and work at the same time?

 Yes!
-As soon as you enrol, you are eligible to work in a dental practice even before your training at the academy begins.
+As soon as you enrol, you are eligible to work in a dental practice even before your theory training begins.

 Is there a payment plan?